Sleepwalkers (1992 film)

 Sleepwalkers (also known as Stephen King's Sleepwalkers) is a 1992 American horror film written by Stephen King and directed by Mick Garris.
 The film stars Brian Krause, Mädchen Amick and Alice Krige.
-The film revolves around the last two survivors of a vampiric feline shapeshifting species that feed on the life force of human female virgins.
+The film revolves around Charles and Mary Brady, the last two survivors of a vampiric feline shapeshifting species that feed on the life force of human female virgins.
 It was the first time King wrote a screenplay intended for the screen first, rather than adapting one of his novels or stories.

 Plot

 Charles Brady and his mother/lover Mary are sleepwalkers, nomadic shapeshifting energy vampires who feed off the lifeforce of virgin women.
 Though they normally maintain a human form, they can transform into human-sized bipedal werecats, their natural form, at will.
 They have powers of both telekinesis and illusion.
-Domestic cats are their only weakness, and the two species are mutually hostile.
+Domestic cats are their only weakness and the two species are mutually hostile.
 Cats see through their illusions and violently attack them, inflicting severe to fatal wounds on them with their claws and teeth.

 Charles and Mary live in Travis, a small Indiana town, having recently fled Bodega Bay, California, after draining and killing a young girl there.
 Charles attends the local high school, and meets Tanya Robertson in his creative writing class.
 Many of the girls at the school fancy Charles.
 Charles feigns romantic interest in Tanya in order to take her lifeforce for himself and his starving mother.
-Their teacher, Mr. Fallows, is suspicious about Charles and tells him he knows that his older high school certificates and transcripts were fakes; he also attempts to sexually assault Charles as blackmail, but Charles kills him.
+Their teacher, Mr. Fallows, is suspicious about Charles and tells him he knows that his older high school certificates and transcripts were fakes; he also attempts to sexually assault Charles as blackmail but Charles kills and devours him.

 On their first date, at a picnic at a nearby cemetery, Charles attempts to drain Tanya's lifeforce while kissing her.
-Tanya tries frantically to ward off Charles by bashing his head with her camera, scratching his face, and plunging a corkscrew into his left eye, though nothing she does seems to cause Charles more than temporary discomfort and annoyance.
+Tanya tries frantically to ward off Charles by bashing his head with her camera, scratching his face and plunging a corkscrew into his left eye, though nothing she does seems to cause Charles more than temporary discomfort and annoyance.